Coronavirus tips: Real estate agents make changes to keep client safe during COVID-19 pandemic

 "Inspections still need to be done.
 It's an important part of the process," he said.

-Reedy said many of his clients have new stipulations, where only one inspector is allowed inside their home and they're required to wear masks, gloves and even shoe coveribngs.
+Reedy said many of his clients have new stipulations, where only one inspector is allowed inside their home and they're required to wear masks, gloves and even shoe coverings.

 The same are required for prospective buyers who would rather see the home in person.